-Graphically, we have the graph fragment shown in Figure 4.
+Graphically, we have the graph fragment shown in Figure 2.

-To sample from a joint distribution P(X, Y) we can take the graph as a guide: we first sample a value y from P(y), as it does not depend on any other variable, and then sample a value x from the conditional distribution P(x|y).
+To sample from a joint distribution P(X,Y) we can take the graph as a guide, just like we did Markov chains: we first sample a value y from P(Y), as it does not depend on any other variable, and then sample a value x from the conditional distribution P(X|Y=y).

-Given a joint distribution P(X, Y) we can ask what the probability is of an outcome x for X, irrespective of the value of Y. We call this the marginal probability distribution of X, and it can be calculated as and of course we can also calculate the marginal distribution of Y, in the same way:
+Given a joint distribution P(X,Y) we can ask what the probability is of an outcome x for X, irrespective of the value of Y. We call this the marginal probability distribution of X, and it can be calculated as and of course we can also calculate the marginal distribution of Y, in the same way: